Documentation Index

 Available in Classic and VPC

-NAVER Cloud Platform's Cloud DB for MySQL easily and quickly builds MySQL Server in cloud environments, and operates and manages them to enable stable cache service.
+NAVER Cloud Platform's Cloud DB for MySQL quickly and easily builds MySQL servers in cloud environments, and operates and manages them to enable a stable database service.
 The full sequence for utilizing NAVER Cloud Platform's Cloud DB for MySQL is as follows:

 clouddbforpostgresql-procedure_01_vpc_ko